mbh038/CC-Statistics/Power.md

 We should target about 251 patients per group.

 ========================================================
 The standard error difference of $$2.8 \times SE$$ is specific to a context where the targeted power is 80% and the significance level is $\alpha = 0.05$.
-If the targeted power is 90% or if we use a difference significance level, then we'll use something a little different.
+If the targeted power is 90% or if we use a different significance level, then we'll use something a little different.

 * 80% power, 5% significance : 2.8 SEs
 * 80% power, 1% significance : 3.4 SEs